co2-git/lib/README.md

 # lib
 ===

-lib | a command line framework
+A command line framework in bash

 ===
 ### ALPHA VERSION
 ===

+## About

+I have developed `lib` because when I have to do a bash script, I often end up writing the same functions over and over again.
+I wanted to store them somewhere and to be able to easily import them in the scope of my script.

-## Nutshell
+## Usage

-lib is a collection of utilities and helpers functions for bash and meant to be easily imported into a script
+`lib <function-name> [<function-arguments>...]`

 ## Terminal user story